sunfmin/redisgosearch/README.md

 redisgosearch implements simple full-text search with Golang and Redis.

 This is a fork of the original package by The Plant and sunfmin.
 This fork has Chinese character support and cleaned-up interfaces with documentation.
-The tests also don't rely on mongodb as the original did.
+The tests also have no external dependencies other than a working Redis installation.

 The original documentation was here: https://theplant.jp/en/blogs/13-techforce-making-a-simple-full-text-search-with-golang-and-redis, clarified below for convenience.